donnyfly/SIMKLTrackerBot/README.md

 * 🔗 Users link their own SIMKL accounts through Discord
 * 🔄 Automatically refreshes SIMKL authentication tokens
 * ⏱️ Polls SIMKL for new activity every 60 minutes by default (can be changed in `.env`)
+* 📊 Uses incremental syncing and `/sync/activities` to minimize unnecessary API requests
 * 📺 Groups consecutive episodes into a single Discord message
 * 🖼️ Displays posters when available
 * 🔗 Makes titles clickable to their SIMKL pages
 * 💾 Stores bot data locally in a lightweight JSON file
 * 🔐 SIMKL account tokens stay on your own server
-* ⚡ Uses incremental SIMKL syncing to avoid repeatedly processing your entire watch history
 * 🐳 Docker support with a pre-built image on GitHub Container Registry
 * ⚙️ Can also be run directly with Python and systemd
 * 🛠️ Includes administrator commands for configuration and manual checks